jcbioinformatics/Squid-Game-Scores/README.md

 **None of the values entered in this table should be quoted**

 Please see [this Excel file](Input_Scoreboard_Data.xlsx) for example input data
+* I generally prefer csv or txt, but it's convenient to have all results in the same file
-* Google Sheets files can be saved as Excel files
+* Also, Google Sheets files can be saved as Excel files, so Excel is reasonably accessible

 The first row under the header is essentially metadata.